All lab reports must be typed. Learn to use the equation editor in Word or whatever software you use to prepare the report.

 Below is a generic format for a basic lab report.
 Certain experiments might call for different structure, but this should suffice as a starting point for all.

 Include the name and number of experiment.
+Include your section number, and lab instructor's name as well your own.

 Tables must have titles: Table 1: Distance (m) versus Time(sec)